farisachugthai/gruvbox_pygments/README.rst

 Gruvbox IPython --- A Pygments Style Designed for IPython
 =========================================================

-.. module:: readme
-    :synopsis: A Pygments Style Designed for IPython

 `Gruvbox <https://github.com/morhetz/gruvbox>`_ is a phenomenal colorscheme for Vim, and gives a fantastic base for any terminal based application.